-I have noticed that most of the time professionals claimed to score less on ITTO based questions.
-They find these questions very difficult to solve.
+I have noticed that most professionals score lower on ITTO-based questions.

-If you scared of ITTO based questions, I suggest you read the PMBOK Guide and visualize the flow of processes in the project.
-Never try to memorize ITTO; it is very difficult to memorize them and doing so will diminish the purpose of these ITTO.
-PMI wants you to understand the process flow and ITTO, not memorize them.
+If you are scared of ITTO-based questions, I suggest you read the PMBOK Guide to visualize processes flow in a project.
+Never try to memorize ITTOs; it is difficult and doing so will defeat the purpose of ITTOs.
+The PMI wants you to understand these ITTOs, not memorize them.

 Now we come to the mathematical questions.
-Many professionals find these questions very difficult and they don’t study them.
-They think it is a waste of time for them and they can compensate for these questions by scoring more in other areas.
+Some professionals ignore math-based questions, assuming they are too difficult to solve.
+They think it is a waste of time and they can compensate for these questions by scoring more in other areas.

-This is a wrong approach and you must avoid it.
-If you understand the concept, mathematical questions are very easy to solve and can help you score in the exam.
-Try to practice mathematical questions and understand each formula used in the calculation.
+This is a bad strategy and you should avoid it.
+If you understand the logic, mathematical questions are easy to solve and can help you get a high score on the exam.
+A little practice can help you solve this type of questions quickly.

-You have to be very careful while solving the situation based questions.
+You have to be careful while solving situation-based questions.

-For example, let’s say that you are going to attend a meeting, you are a little late and you see a red light signal.
-Nobody is there and you don’t see anyone on the road.
-What will you do now?
+For instance, let us say you are going to attend a meeting; you are a little late, and you come up to a red-light.
+Nobody is there, and you do not see anyone on the road.
+What will you do?

 The options are as follows: